Radamnation/Equipe-A-7345-H22/README.md

 ...
 CODE QUALITY <br />
 ... ...
 Done during our fourth semester studying programmation <br />
 ... ...
-The main goal for both owner was to implement as much quality scriptable Object oriented architecture as possible, referencing ourselves to the Unite Austin 2017 - Game Architecture with Scriptable Objects's video <br />
+The main goal for both owners was to implement as much quality scriptable Object oriented architecture as possible, referencing ourselves to the [Unite Austin 2017 - Game Architecture with Scriptable Objects]'s video <br />

 ...
 DESIGN LOGIC <br />